BlackyWolf/IdentityServer4/README.md

+# NOTICE

+I have no plans to actively maintain this at the moment.
+Make an issue if you want something.
+No rules, anything goes, yo.

 # Security Vulnerability Found
 IdentityServer4 contains a known Open Redirect vulnerability (CVE-2024-39694) that we do not intend to address in IdentityServer4.
 Please see [the security advisory](https://github.com/IdentityServer/IdentityServer4/security/advisories/GHSA-55p7-v223-x366) for more details and consider upgrading to [Duende.IdentityServer](www.duendesoftware.com) to receive updates.